Man charged with residential burglary, gun theft in three cases

 A Champaign police report said a woman living on Union Street reported that her daughter woke to see a stranger in her room, who grabbed a PlayStation off the dresser then ran out.

-The woman reported that her purse was also stolen.
-She said Overstreet had been to her residence on a couple of prior occasions and had asked to play with the PlayStation but she told him no.
+The woman reported her purse was also stolen.
+She said Overstreet had been to her residence on a couple of prior occasions and had asked to use the PlayStation, but she told him no.

 In the other case, Overstreet was charged with possession of a stolen gun, burglary and possession of a weapon without a firearm owner’s identification card.